david-llamas-roman/davidllamasroman.com/README.md

 >
 > davidllamasroman.com is free software: you can redistribute it and/or modify
 > it under the terms of the GNU General Public License as published by
-> the Free Software Foundation, either version 3 of the License.
+> the Free Software Foundation, version 3 of the License only.
 >
 > davidllamasroman.com is distributed in the hope that it will be useful,
 > but WITHOUT ANY WARRANTY; without even the implied warranty of